 You may unlock this video for FREE.
 Enter your email address for instant access.

 Chemicals all have different properties and they can be grouped into different categories depending on the type of effect they have.

-Oxidising chemicals.
-Oxidizing chemicals quickly and easily react with other chemicals.
+Oxidising chemicals - Oxidizing chemicals quickly and easily react with other chemicals.
 Because of this, they should only be stored with other oxidizing chemicals.
 Oxidizing chemicals can make a fire very intense.
-Even substances like fertiliser can be oxidising and react in intense or explosive nature.
+Even substances like fertiliser can be oxidising and react to intense or explosive nature.

-Irritants In this category the substance can cause an irritation to the skin or eyes.
-It can be from direct contact from the substance, fumes or gasses given off.
+Irritants - In this category, the substance can cause an irritation to the skin or eyes.
+It can be in direct contact with the substance, fumes or gasses given off.

-These are substances that are toxic if they enter the body by any means like ingestion, injection, adsorption or instilled.
+Toxins - These are substances that are toxic if they enter the body by any means of ingestion, injection, adsorption or instilled.
 Toxins can affect different people in different ways and this can depend on their size, age, build and the amount or strength of the substance.

-An explosive substance (or mixture) is a solid or liquid which is in itself capable by chemical reaction of producing gas at a temperature and pressure and at such a speed as to cause damage to the surroundings.
+Explosives - An explosive substance (or a mixture) is a solid or liquid which is in itself capable by chemical reaction of producing gas at a temperature and pressure and at such a speed as to cause damage to the surroundings.

 It's is important to know the type of chemicals you are dealing with and therefore the risks they pose.
 Make sure all chemicals are stored in accordance with the manufacturers' recommendations.